Science for Children

 Sun/Shade Science - Everyday TLC

 To compare the sun to the shade, try this science activity.
 Take six bowls made of the same material.
 Place a cube of butter in each of the first two, a few ice cubes in the next two, and some old crayons in the last two.
-Set one bowl with each item in hot sun.
+Set one bowl with each item in the hot sun.
 Set the other three bowls in the shade.

 Sweet Potato Science